-Performance Objective 1: Throughout the 2020-2021 school year, all AMS teachers will be up to date with PBIS, No Place for Hate and the Emergency Operations Plan (EOP), through PD training and constant communication.
+Performance Objective 1: Throughout the 2021-2022 school year, all AMS teachers will be up to date with PBIS, No Place for Hate and the Emergency Operations Plan (EOP).
 Teachers will review and follow PBIS, No Place for Hate, and EOP guidelines on a monthly basis to ensure that all stakeholders are within a safe and secure learning environment.